Grave accent: Stress

 Ukrainian, Rusyn, Belarusian, and Russian used a similar system until the first half of the 20th century.
 Now the main stress is preferably marked with an acute, and the role of the grave is limited to marking secondary stress in compound words (in dictionaries and linguistic literature).

 In Croatian, Serbian, and Slovene, the stressed syllable can be short or long and have a rising or falling tone.
 They use (in dictionaries, orthography, and grammar books, for example) four different stress marks (grave, acute, double grave, and inverted breve) on the letters a, e, i, o, r, and u: à è ì ò r̀ ù.
 The system is identical in both Latin and Cyrillic scripts.
 Unicode forgot to encode R-grave when encoding the letters with stress marks.

 In modern Church Slavonic, there are three stress marks (acute, grave, and circumflex), which formerly represented different types of pitch accent.
 There is no longer any phonetic distinction between them, only an orthographical one.
 The grave is typically used when the stressed vowel is the last letter of a multiletter word.

 In Ligurian, the grave accent marks the accented short vowel of a word in à (sound [a]), è (sound [ɛ]), ì (sound [i]) and ù (sound [y]).
 For ò, it indicates the short sound of [o], but may not be the stressed vowel of the word.

+Although not its primary goal, the grave accent in Portuguese always marks an unstressed syllable in the words in which it is used, e.g. "àquilo" [aˈki.lu].
+This contrasts with the circumflex and the acute accent, which are always used on stressed vowels.
+For instance, ás (ace) is stressed ['as]~['aʃ], whereas às (to the, feminine) is not [as]~ [aʃ].
+This accent is used in circumstances in which the article "a" overlaps with the preposition "a", such as in the phrase "Preciso ir à rodoviária.", or "Irei à praia."
+In those phrases, the feminine noun that comes after "à" requires an article and a preposition at the same time, and the accent serves to indicate that those functions merged into one word.